Toshihiro Oshiro

-Toshihiro Oshiro (大城 利弘, Oshiro Toshihiro) is a martial arts master and instructor from Haneji, Okinawa, Ryukyu, Japan.
+Toshihiro Oshiro (大城 利弘, Oshiro Toshihiro) is a martial arts master and instructor from Haneji, Nago city, Okinawa prefecture, Japan.

 Early life

-He began his study of Karate at age 6, eventually expanding his study to include Judo and Kendo.
+He began his study of karate at the age of 8, eventually expanding his study to include judo and kendo.
 As a teen, he began studying Yamanni ryu (or Yamanni-Chinen ryu) alongside Kiyoshi Nishime, with Chogi Kishaba, the direct student of Masami Chinen, who was the only instructor of the style remaining in Okinawa.

-Shihan Oshiro is currently 9th Dan in both Shorin-ryu and 8th Dan in Yamanni ryu.
+Oshiro is currently 9th dan in both Shorin-ryu and 8th Dan in Yamanni ryu.

 Career

-After retiring as a detective in the Okinawan Police Department in 1978, he moved to the USA.
+After retiring as a detective in the Okinawan Police Department, he moved to the United States in 1978.